filteredcophy/FilteredCoPhy/README.md

 # Dataset
-You can download the dataset on this <a href="www.google.com"> link (comming soon)</a>.
+You can download the dataset on this <a href="https://zenodo.org/record/5906002#.YfFG1PXMKCe"> link</a>.
 It contains 112x112 videos as well as ground truth states, confounders and colors for each experiments.
 Below are some explanations for the files associated to the dataset :

 ## Composition
 You will find train/validation/test splits in the Datasets directory as text files containing the list of ids for each task.
 The experiments in FilteredCoPhy are stored in separate files.
 Each experiment has the same structure :